chatwoot/chatwoot-react-native-widget/README.md

 If there's anything you'd like to chat about, please feel free to join our [Discord](https://discord.gg/cJXdrwS) chat!

-_Chatwoot_ &copy; 2017-2020, ThoughtWoot Inc - Released under the MIT License.
+_Chatwoot_ &copy; 2017-2020, Chatwoot Inc - Released under the MIT License.